-- Provide starting points for the development of an appropriate curriculum - Identify and focus attention on action to support the child within the class - Use the assessment processes to identify any learning difficulties - Ensure ongoing observation and assessments provide regular feedback about the child's achievements and experiences to form the basis for planning the next steps of the child's learning - Help disabled children make their wishes and feelings known in respect of their care and treatment; - Ensure that disabled children receive appropriate personal, health, and social education (including sex education); - Make sure that all disabled children know how to raise concerns and giving them access to a range of adults with whom they can communicate. - Those disabled children with communication impairments should have available to them at all times a means of being heard; - Close contact with families, and a culture of openness on the part of services;
+- Provide starting points for the development of an appropriate curriculum. - Identify and focus attention on action to support the child within the class. - Use the assessment processes to identify any learning difficulties. - Ensure ongoing observation and assessments provide regular feedback about the child's achievements and experiences to form the basis for planning the next steps of the child's learning. - Help disabled children make their wishes and feelings known in respect of their care and treatment. - Ensure that disabled children receive appropriate personal, health, and social education (including sex education). - Ensure that all disabled children know how to raise concerns and give them access to a range of adults with whom they can communicate.

-- Guidelines and training for staff on good practice in intimate care; handling difficult behaviour; consent to treatment; anti-bullying strategies; and sexuality and sexual behaviour among young people; - Guidelines and training for staff working with disabled children aged 16 and over to ensure that decisions about disabled children who lack capacity will be governed by the Mental Health Capacity Act once they reach the age of 16. - Use specialist service needs/multi-agency approach if as a school we feel additional, support resources and interventions are required.
+- Ensure that disabled children with communication impairments should always have available to them a means of being heard. - Maintain close contact with families, and a culture of openness on the part of services; - Provide guidelines and training for staff on good practice in intimate care; handling difficult behaviour; consent to treatment; anti-bullying strategies; and sexuality and sexual behaviour among young people. - Use specialist service needs/multi-agency approach if as a school we feel additional, support resources and interventions are required.

-APPENDIX 2 - PROCEDURE TO FOLLOW IN CASES OF POSSIBLE, ALLEGED OR SUSPECTED ABUSE, OR SERIOUS CAUSE FOR CONCERN ABOUT A CHILD: FOR ALL STAFF MEMBERS
+APPENDIX 2 - PROCEDURE TO FOLLOW IN CASES OF POSSIBLE, ALLEGED OR SUSPECTED ABUSE, OR SERIOUS CAUSE FOR CONCERN ABOUT A CHILD

-Teachers are in a unique position to identify and help children who may be being abused.
-Although all schools are required to have a named designated teacher with responsibility for co-ordinating child protection, this should not diminish the role all teachers have in protecting children.
-Child abuse usually comes to the attention of teachers in one of four ways:
+School staff are in a unique position to identify and help children who may be being abused.
+Child abuse usually comes to the attention of staff in one of four ways: